ucll-programming/course-material/exercises/strings/explanation-escape-characters.en.md

 # Escape Characters

-Imagine we need add in our code a string in which a `"` appears, for example `he said "hello"`.
+Imagine we need to add a string in our code which contains a `"` , for example `he said "hello"`.
 Using double quotes will give us trouble:

 :::code{caption="Python"}